Access and Use LEI Data

 The GLEIF data quality management program allows the quality of the LEI data pool (the publicly available information on legal entities identifiable with an LEI) to be monitored, assessed and further optimized.

 The centralized challenge facility, made available by GLEIF, extends the ability to trigger updates of LEI data to all interested parties.
+With the current LEI search tool 1.0 it is only possible to challenge Level 1 data on who is who.
+The challenge facility will be enhanced to include the option to verify Level 2 data on who owns whom in 2019.

 Stay up-to-date on technical developments relevant to the LEI